SNSF application preparation

 Procedure

-As per SNSF regulations, USI guarantees to successful candidates a position equivalent to that of USI group leader.
+As per SNSF regulations, USI guarantees to successful candidates a position equivalent to that of USI scientific collaborators for the duration of the grant.

 Application process at a glance: